 Key Tip

 Tailor your personal statement to reflect your commitment to medicine and highlight relevant experiences.
-Prepare for potential numeracy or online aptitude tests during selection.
+Prepare thoroughly for interview.

 Cardiff University